-Only ferromagnetic pans are suitable for induction cooking, these may be made from:
+Only ferromagnetic pans are suitable for induction cooking; these may be made from:

 - enamelled steel

 - cast iron

-- special cutlery for stainless steel induction pan
+- special stainless steel induction pans.

-To determine whether a pan is suitable, check to see if a magnet will stick to it.
+To determine whether a pan is suitable, check to see if a magnet will stick to its base.